azoth-lang/azoth.language.reference/src/ideas.md

 stack is done using the `ref` keyword.

 Perhaps the boxing conversion should be explicit.
-Boxing may allocate heap memory, something that is normally only done with `new`.
+Boxing may allocate heap memory, something that is normally only done with `init`.
 While smaller simple types can be stored directly in the object pointer of the reference, larger ones can't.
 Given that the size of `size` could be 32 bits, even `int64` may require heap allocation.
 Generics should be used instead of boxing.
 One possibility is to implement boxes using the standard library type `Box[S]`.
 There are two issues with that.
 First,